-After we pray the best we can as Christians, we pray in tongues and let the Spirit Himself praise, thank, repent, and intercede on our behalf.
+After we pray the best we can as Christians, we pray in tongues and let the Spirit Himself praise, thank and intercede on our behalf.
 On the natural level our communication in an unknown language is meaningless; this meaningless language is a sacramental that reminds us of our littleness and our reliance on a Divine Person.
 On the supernatural level we are relying on an understanding and love that is greater than ours.
-We are being humble and surrendered to the Holy Spirit Himself.
+We are being humble and surrender to the Holy Spirit Himself.
 This reliance is indispensable for growth in holiness.

 If the Spirit intercedes for the saints according to the will of God, that prayer will have results, whether evident to us or hidden.